xinzhan/sa-takehome-project-node/README.md

 When the credit card is filled-in and form is submitted (i.e. Pay $xx is clicked), [*stripe.confirmCardPayment*](https://stripe.com/docs/js/payment_intents/confirm_card_payment) will be triggered to complete the payment (along with any authorization needed).

-Upon checkout completion, the success page is loaded with Payment Intent ID (pi_xx).
+Upon checkout completion, the customer is redirected to the success page is along with the Payment Intent ID (pi_xx).
 The Payment Intent ID is required to get the Charge ID (ci_xx) and the amount charged via a server-side call to [*stripe.paymentIntents.retrieve*](https://stripe.com/docs/api/payment_intents/retrieve).
 The success page will then show the Charge ID and amount charged.

 ## Documentation, Samples and API References
 After getting the application to run locally, the first documentation read is for [Stripe Elements](https://stripe.com/docs/stripe-js) to understand how the frontend elements work and to add those in.
 [Stripe Elements Sample](https://github.com/stripe/elements-examples) is heavily referenced for both client-side and server-side coding when adding the payment method.
 [PaymentsIntents API](https://stripe.com/docs/api/payment_intents) is referenced for the final part of this project (for success page).